Ransomware has been around for a while now and grows more prevalent with each passing year. Cases of ransomware were first seen in Russia in 2005.

-In this section, we’ll take a look at the options available to protect your Windows, Mac, iOS and Android devices from threats.
+In this section, we’ll take a look at the options available to protect your Windows, Mac, iOS, and Android devices from threats.

-It should be noted upfront that while there are plenty of antivirus and malware scanning apps available for Windows, macOS and Android, there are much fewer available for the iOS platform.
+It should be noted upfront that while there are plenty of antivirus and malware scanning apps available for Windows, macOS, and Android, there are much fewer available for the iOS platform.

-This is due to how Apple keeps the iOS operating system locked down as a closed system, only allowing installation of apps via the Cupertino firm’s App Store.
+This is due to how Apple keeps the iOS operating system locked down as a closed system, only allowing the installation of apps via the Cupertino firm’s App Store.
 Many of the malware threats to the iOS platform have been limited to “jailbroken” devices.